You know that feeling when it seems like there is just too much to do? Your body feels tight and adrenaline is pumping.

 - Bottom line?
 We have to learn to stop overdoing it.

-- Maybe one of the best things I ever did for myself was make a short video for each service page on my website.
+- Maybe one of the best things I ever did for myself was deciding to make short videos for each service page on my website.
 Want to know our process or options for websites?
 We have a video for that.
 Want to know our process or options for social media graphic design?
 We have a video for that.
 You get the idea.

 - I’m not saying you have to put pricing on your website (I largely don’t), but the more clear you can be on your website, the more time you’ll save on sales calls and answering questions for prospects.
 And the kicker?
 Prospects feel mega appreciative you are so transparent, they get more fired up about what you do, and it actually leads to an increase in sales.
 Boom!